-The short answer is, no, though I would certainly rank myself somewhere above our current president but just under Neanderthal.
+Hey, JT, Are you smarter than a fifth grader?
+The short answer is, no, though I would certainly rank myself somewhere above President Cheeto but just under Neanderthal.
 I can bullshit my way out of pretty much anything, though I don’t think that has as much to do with intellect as it does with grasp of vocabulary and narcissistic charm.
 Regardless, I always considered myself a moderately smart guy.
 Until I had to do homeschooling.

 Before I launch into this self-deprecating tirade, a brief disclaimer: if homeschooling my kids while quarantined in my gorgeous Bay Area home is my generation’s “sacrifice,” I should just shut up right now.
 By age 22, my great uncle had been shot down in his B-17 five times – twice behind enemy lines – while saving the world from fascism and genocide.
 I haven’t had a haircut in two months and I have to wear a mask when I get Starbucks at the pickup window.
 Boo fucking hoo.